nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Enrichment.md

 ### `HylandKnowledgeEnrichment.EnrichSeveral`

-This operation performs the same featieres as `HylandKnowledgeEnrichment.Enrich`, but allows for hanlding several files in batch.
+This operation performs the same features as `HylandKnowledgeEnrichment.Enrich`, but allows for hanlding several files in batch.

 * Input: `documents` or `blobs`
 * Output: `Blob`, a JSON blob